Port of Douala (Cameroon)

 - Central African Republic: Berberati, Bangui, Bossangoa, and Damra

-- Chad: N'Djanema, Ati, Mongo, Soba, Sah, Abeche and Adré
+- Chad: N'Djamena, Ati, Mongo, Soba, Sah, Abeche and Adré

 - The Lagos-Mombasa Corridor is the main international trade route for the Central African Republic.

-- The Port of Douala is located at the Center of the Gulf of Guinea (Atlantic Coast)
+- The Port of Douala is located at the centre of the Gulf of Guinea (Atlantic Coast)

 - Estuary port